kenflab/LLM-scCurator/README.md

 2. Log in with your Google Account.
 3. Click **"Get API key"** (top-left) $\rightarrow$ **"Create API key"**.
 4. Copy the key and use it in your code.

-> * Privacy & Cost Note: > **Free of Charge:** The "Free Tier" is sufficient for testing and small-scale analysis.
-No payment information is required.
-> * Data Privacy: For clinical datasets requiring strict privacy (HIPAA/GDPR compliance) or zero-training policies, we recommend upgrading to the **Vertex AI** endpoint on Google Cloud Platform.